ATLANTA

 Welcome to the widest range of standard racks & pinions in the World!
 Consisting of both helical & straight (spur) tooth versions, in an assortment of sizes, materials and quality levels, to meet almost any axis drive requirements.

 These drives are perfect for a wide range of applications, including axis drives requiring precise positioning & repeatability, traveling gantries & columns, pick & place robots, CNC routers and material handling systems.
-Heavy load capacities and duty cycles can also be easily handled with this drives.
+Heavy load capacities and duty cycles can also be easily handled with these drives.
 Industries served include Material Handling, Automation, Automotive, Aerospace, Machine Tool and Robotics.

 Typical delivery time for these standard components is 2 to 3 weeks, which is ideal for OEM's requiring just-in-time delivery schedules.
 Special and/or modified components are always possible - please consult the factory.
 For harsh environments, stainless steel rack & pinions are available, as well as coatings such as black oxide and chromium (Armoloy ®).

-For information on replacing Diametral Pitch (DP) rack & pinions, please follow this link.
+Replacing Diametral Pitch Racks: For information on replacing Diametral Pitch (DP) rack & pinions, please follow this link.

-Rack Styles Available:
+• Rack Styles

-Helical Straight Integrated Round
+Helical Straight

 These racks have the teeth at an angle (19º 31' 42") to rack length for increased load capacity and quiet operation.
-These racks have the teeth perpendicular to rack length, and are traditionally known as "spur".
-These racks were designed for mounting directly to most common linear guides.

 Helical versus Straight: The helical style provides several key benefits over the straight style, including: